viktorsapozhok/docker-postgres-influxdb-grafana/README.md

 Before we login to Grafana UI, we need to create PostgreSQL database.
 Note that we have already created InfluxDB database specifying `INFLUXDB_DB` environment variable in docker-compose file.

-To create postgres database we use [psql](http://postgresguide.com/utilities/psql.html), Postgres interactive terminal.
-Check [Makefile](/docker/Makefile) for more details.
+To create postgres database we use [psql](http://postgresguide.com/utilities/psql.html), postgres terminal, inside the docker container.
+See [Makefile](/docker/Makefile) for more details.

 ```
 $ make -C docker/ create-database